 7. How will the scholar be financially supported?

-• Scholars must present proof of how they will fund their exchange visitor program whether through foreign government, personal, home educational institutional funding, etc., or through UML payroll
+• Scholars must present proof of how they will fund their exchange visitor program whether through government, personal, home educational institutional funding, etc., or through UML payroll

 The ISSO strongly encourages you to contact our office to speak with an ISSO advisor to discuss and assess the feasibility of hosting a J-1 scholar.